 JAI HIND JAI BHARAT

-The Technology Development Board (TDB) has approved financial support to MyLab Discovery Solutions, Pune, for ramping up production of COVID-19 diagnostic kits.
-Mylab Discovery Solutions is the first indigenous company to develop real-time PCR based molecular diagnostic kit which screens and detects COVID 19 from samples.
-The support from TDB will ensure ramp up in the production of the kits through automation of the facility.
+The Technology Development Board (TDB) has approved financial support to MyLab Discovery Solutions, Pune, for ramping up the production of COVID-19 diagnostic kits.
+Mylab Discovery Solutions is the first indigenous company to develop a real-time PCR-based molecular diagnostic kit which screens and detects COVID-19 from samples.
+The support from TDB will ensure ramp-up in the production of the kits through automation of the facility.
 This aid is supposed to increase the capacity to one lakh tests per day from the current numbers of thirty thousand.
 The kit has been approved by ICMR and CDSCO and will be put to use in a short time, considering its urgent requirement.
 TDB is a statutory body under the Department of Science and Technology.

-INDIA appreciated efforts of New Development Bank on fast tracking of financial assistance of about five billion dollars to BRICS countries including Emergency Assistance of one billion dollar to India to combat COVID-19 pandemic.
-Addressing the 5th Annual Meeting of Board of Governors through video conference yesterday, Ms. Sitharaman also suggested that, assistance under this facility to be enhanced to 10 billion dollars.
-She also mentioned about Prime Minister Narendra Modi’s initiative of creating a COVID-19 Emergency Fund and India’s efforts in supplying critical medicine to the needy countries to tackle the COVID-19.
+INDIA appreciated the efforts of the New Development Bank on fast-tracking financial assistance of about five billion dollars to BRICS countries including Emergency Assistance of one billion dollars to India to combat the COVID-19 pandemic.
+Addressing the 5th Annual Meeting of the Board of Governors through video conference yesterday, Ms. Sitharaman also suggested that, assistance under this facility be enhanced to 10 billion dollars.
+She also mentioned Prime Minister Narendra Modi’s initiative of creating a COVID-19 Emergency Fund and India’s efforts in supplying critical medicine to needy countries to tackle COVID-19.
 The Finance Minister of Brazil thanked India for the timely help it received from India in the form of critical drugs.

 One more institute of the Council of Scientific and Industrial Research (CSIR) has started whole-genome sequencing of novel coronavirus.
 Chandigarh-based Institute of Microbial Technology (IMTech) has taken up the task of large-scale genome sequencing of the virus.
 Earlier, the Centre for Cellular and Molecular Biology and the Institute of Genomic and Integrated Biology had started working on it.